domenicquirl/comprehensive-rust/src/hello-world/playground.md

 <details>

+Regarding profiles, most of the profile-specific settings can be overridden / configured in your own projects.
+Mention this in particular for embedded projects, where one might want to optimize the size of the resulting executable even in debug builds, but keep debugging information around.

 As students head into the break, encourage them to open up the playground and experiment a little.
 Encourage them to keep the tab open and try things out during the rest of the course.
 This is particularly helpful for advanced